Wage pressures coming? U.S. companies start to sound the alarm

 “The conditions are beginning to be in place for something that has been languishing really since the bottom of the recession,” said Mark Dawson, chief investment officer at Rainier Investment Management in Seattle.
 “We’re closer to the point where wage pressures in certain areas are increasingly going to be seen.
 I would expect it to be more of an issue next year.”

-Wage concerns that started popping up a year ago in a handful of industries such as fast food restaurants and retailers have persisted and are spreading to a more diverse range of companies, including homebuilding and construction companies and airlines.
+Wage concerns that started popping up a year ago in a handful of industries such as fast food restaurants and retailers have persisted and are spreading to a more diverse range of companies.

-Executives at Shake Shack (SHAK.N) have said it plans to increase menu prices in January, though they do not expect those higher prices to fully offset higher labor costs.
+Executives at Wall Street darling Shake Shack this month said it plans to increase menu prices in January, though they do not expect those higher prices to fully offset higher labor costs.

 For home builders, tight labor markets have been a constraint.